calico32/kdl-go/README.md

 # kdl-go

 Package kdl implements a parser and emitter for the [KDL](https://kdl.dev/) document format (version 2 only).
-It supports reading and writing KDL documents, as well as decoding KDL documents into Go data structures.
+It supports reading and writing KDL documents, as well as decoding KDL documents into Go data structures and encoding them back into KDL.

 This implementation follows the KDL 2.0.0 specification and passes the upstream test suite (see `kdl_test.go`).